Central Asia Trekking – Packing List

 - You can also bring your personal cutlery if you find it more hygienic and feel more comfortable using and cleaning your own fork and spoon.

 - Toilet paper, tissues and wet wipes just for your own use, biodegradable if possible.
-In Central Asia you will rarely have a possibility to buy biodegradable products; therefore, it is better to bring it.
+In Central Asia you will rarely have the possibility to buy biodegradable products; therefore, it is better to bring it.

 - Postcards/souvenirs from your homeland